 I know, I know, sweepstakes casinos run on “no purchase necessary” policies and part of the joy of playing at them is not having to fork-out any of your own cash up-front, right?
 But did you guys know that by purchasing a GC top-up package for a few dollars, you can usually unlock some more SC?

-and WOW Vegas, too.
+It’s true with Stake.us and McLuck, and you’re likely to find the same with other sites like Luckyland and WOW Vegas, too.
 Just make sure that any brands you’re interested in purchasing GC packages with will accept rock-solid payment methods you can trust, like VISA, MasterCard or Amex on the cards front, or PayPal and ApplePay if you prefer those payment methods.
 All the brands reviewed on this page fit the bill here.

-and McLuck, offer customer support that’s reliable and accessible.
+Most top-ranking sweepstakes casinos, including sites like Pulsz and McLuck, offer customer support that’s reliable and accessible.
 You should always look out for things like 24/7 live chat, which will help you put things right quickly in the rare event you run into a pickle.
-If a brand offers a US telephone hotline that’s toll-free in your state, that’s an even bigger bonus.
+If a brand offers a US telephone hotline that’s toll-free in your state, that’s even a more generous bonus.

 Stake.us and McLuck offer some of the best, fastest-responding customer support I’ve seen – and of course, WOW Vegas isn’t half bad on this front either.
 So, time to take your pick!